noahehall/theBookOfNoah/0current/scripting.md

   - `unalias`
     - remove a previously set `alias`

+  - useful variables
+    - `FUNCNAME` the name of any currently executing function

-## managing/inspecting users, permissions, and ownership
+## users, permissions, and ownership
   - `id` prints information about the given/current user or the process running the cmd if no user is specified
     - `id -un` only print the current user|process invoking the command

+  - useful variables
+    - `EUID` the numeric effective user id of hte current user
+    - `UID`
+    - `GROUPS` the numeric group ids of the current user

-  -
+  - useful programs
+    - `groups` lists the gorups the current user is a member of

 ## keyboard shortcuts
   - `ctrl a` move to the start of the line in CLI